High as Hope Tour

-The High as Hope Tour was the fourth concert tour by British indie band Florence and the Machine, in support of their fourth studio album, High as Hope (2018).
+The High as Hope Tour was the fourth concert tour by English indie band Florence and the Machine, in support of their fourth studio album, High as Hope (2018).
 The tour began on 5 August 2018 in Montreal, Canada and concluded on 22 September 2019 in Athens, Greece.

 Set list

 This set list is representative of the 22 November 2018 show in London.
 It does not represent all dates of the tour.